 We collect your name, address, National Insurance number, date of birth, nationality and contact details.

 Once we verify your registration, we add your name and address to the electoral register.
-We will also add your name and address to the open register, unless you choose to opt out.
+We will also add your name and address to the open register, unless you chose to opt out.

 Why do we collect it?

 The information that we collect is necessary for the performance of a task carried out in the public interest and exercise of official authority as vested in the Electoral Registration Officer (ERO) as set out in Representation of the People Act 1983 and associated regulations.